percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

 * |PXC| 5.6 requires |PXB| 2.3
 * |PXC| 5.7 requires |PXB| 2.4

-Other combinations are not guaranteed to work.
+Compatibility of other combinations is not guaranteed, and using the incompatible version of |PXB| will remove the cluster.

 The following are optional dependencies of |Percona XtraDB Cluster| introduced by :file:`wsrep_sst_xtrabackup` (except for obvious and direct dependencies):